 Initially paid by the customer, then rolled into network charges. |

-Non-contestable negotiated services |
+| Non-contestable negotiated services |

-Custom work like new connections or changes to AusNet’s network. |
+Customer initiated work, like new connections or changes to AusNet’s network. |

-Paid directly by the customer. |
+Paid by the customer. |

-Contestable services |
+| Contestable services (provided by AusNet's contestable team) |

 Services that other providers can deliver, like dedicated customer assets. |

-Ready to connect or need more information?
+Ready to discuss or need more information?